G-Research/astral/README.md

 # Configuration
-Astral is configured in `config/astral.yml` -- all availble configuration options are all listed there.
+Astral is configured in `config/astral.yml` -- all availble configuration options are listed there in the `shared` section.
 Note that configuration values can be supplied in this file or as environment variables with the same names (but UPPER_CASE).
 Environment vars will override any values here.
-Per-environment settings (development, test, production) will override the shared values.
+Per-environment settings (development, test, production) will override the shared values but not the environment.